 With the help of local social agencies and experienced officers, new recruits learn de-escalation methods, mental health first aid, and Crisis Intervention strategies.

 *The Lawrence Police Department retains the discretion to send Recruits to the Kansas Law Enforcement Training Center (KLETC) in Hutchinson, KS instead of hosting a satellite academy.
-Recruits will be notified in advance of this decision and will be advised of it prior to their decision to accept an offer of employment.
+Recruits would be notified in advance of this decision and prior to their decision to accept an offer of employment.